 Half Day City Highlights Tour (AM only)private or group basis

 Depart from your hotel in the morning.
 Visit ancient Byzantine Hippodrome where once chariots ran and thousands of Byzantines cheered them.
 Some of the important monuments of the Hippodrome are; Egyptian Obelisk dating back to 16th century BC, Serpentine Column from 5th century BC, and the Stone Obelisk erected in 10th century A.D.
 Than you visit the Blue Mosque built in the 17th century and famous for its six minarets and beautiful Iznik tiles as interior decoration.
 It's still in use by the Moslems and is the most important mosque in Istanbul.
-Then visit Hagia Sophia Church, glory of the Byzantine Empire, built in the 6th century and houses magnificent gold-leafed mosaics.
-The Church was converted into a mosque after the Ottoman conquest of Constantinople in the 15th century and then into a museum after the Republic.
+Then visit Hagia Sophia, glory of the Byzantine Empire, built in the 6th century and houses magnificent gold-leafed mosaics.
+The Church was converted into a mosque after the Ottoman conquest of Constantinople in the 15th century, then into a museum after the Republic, and then into mosque again in July 2020.
 At the end you'll visit to world famous Grand Bazaar for your shopping of incredible goods.

 Full Day City Highlights Tourprivate or group basis

 Depart from your hotel in the morning.
 Visit ancient Byzantine Hippodrome where once chariots ran and thousands of Byzantines cheered them.
 Some of the important monuments of the Hippodrome are; Egyptian Obelisk dating back to 16th century BC, Serpentine Column from 5th century BC, and the Stone Obelisk erected in 10th century A.D.
 Then visit the Blue Mosque built in the 17th century and famous for its six minarets and beautiful Iznik tiles as interior decoration.
 It's still in use and is the most important mosque in Istanbul.
-Afterwards visit Hagia Sophia Church, glory of the Byzantine Empire, built in the 6th century and houses magnificent gold-leafed mosaics.
-The Church was converted into a mosque after the Ottoman conquest of Constantinople in the 15th century and than into a museum after the Republic.
+Afterwards visit Hagia Sophia, glory of the Byzantine Empire, built in the 6th century and houses magnificent gold-leafed mosaics.
+The Church was converted into a mosque after the Ottoman conquest of Constantinople in the 15th century, then into a museum after the Republic, and then into mosque again in July 2020.
 After a lunch break, visit Topkapi Palace, once the residence of the Ottoman Sultans located on a hilltop dominating the Bosphorus and the Golden Horn.
 Today, it's used as a museum where precious displays such Sultan's costumes and Treasury can be visited.
 At the end visit to world famous Grand Bazaar for your shopping of traditional goods.
 Transfer back to your hotel at the end of the day.

 Full Day Bosphorus & Asia Tourprivate or group basis